A restricted Magnus property for profinite surface groups: A geometric proof of Theorem .

-We say that a Fuchsian group with the above presentation $\Pi$ is \emph{hyperbolic} if there holds $2g-2+d+s>0$.
-Group-theoretically, this may be reformulated by saying that a Fuchsian group $\Pi$ is hyperbolic if it is not abelian.
+The Fuchsian group $\Pi$ is \emph{hyperbolic} if $\mu(\Pi)>0$.
+Geometrically, this can be reformulated by saying that $\Pi$ is a finitely generated non-elementary discrete group of isometries of the hyperbolic plane.
 Hyperbolic Fuchsian groups arise as topological fundamental groups of complex hyperbolic orbicurves (see, for instance, \cite{Mochi} for a definition).

-The integer $g$ is the genus of an orbifold Riemann surface $S$ whose fundamental group has the standard presentation given to the Fuchsian group $\Pi$.
+The integer $g$ is the genus of an orbifold Riemann surface $S$ whose fundamental group has the standard presentation given to the hyperbolic Fuchsian group $\Pi$.
 Let us then observe that the same Fuchsian group as an abstract group can be given distinct presentations corresponding to orbifold Riemann surfaces of different genuses.

 Following \cite{Mochi}, the \emph{order} of the Fuchsian group $\Pi$ is the least common multiple of the integers $m_1,\ldots,m_d$, i.e.\ of the orders of the cyclic subgroups generated by $x_1,\ldots,x_d$ in $\Pi$.
 A finite subgroup of $\Pi$ in the conjugacy class of the cyclic subgroup $\langle x_i\rangle$, for $i=1,\ldots,d$, is called \emph{a decomposition group}.